 The policy is embedded within a context of a variety of significant instruments.
 Internationally, the policy seeks to contribute to the attainment of the Sustainable Development Goals, 72 because alcohol-related harm is an obstacle to the achievement of the goals.
-73 Nationally, fundamental rights entrenched in the Constitution of the Republic of South Africa, 1996, provide essential direction and impetus.
+Nationally, fundamental rights entrenched in the Constitution of the Republic of South Africa, 1996, provide essential direction and impetus.
 Provincially, the WCG has identified harm caused by alcohol use as a priority issue for the Province in its Provincial Strategic Plan 2014 - 2019 (PSP).
-74 Reducing the most prevalent harm caused by alcohol abuse, namely intentional and unintentional injuries, was selected as one of the priority "game changers", emphasising the importance of the issue in the Western Cape.
-75
+Reducing the most prevalent harm caused by alcohol abuse, namely intentional and unintentional injuries, was selected as one of the priority "game changers", emphasising the importance of the issue in the Western Cape.
+The provincial Strategic Plan 2014 is a priority to the priority "game changers", emphasising the importance of the issue in the Western Cape.